-The ARC Committee Charter states that the Committee will comprise a minimum of three non-executive Directors who should be financially literate, have an understanding of financial statements and familiarity with financial management; and at least one Director who is a qualified accountant or other financial professional with experience of financial and accounting matters.
+The ARC Committee Charter states that the Committee will comprise a minimum of three non-executive directors who should be financially literate, have an understanding of financial statements and familiarity with financial management; and at least one director who is a qualified accountant or other financial professional with experience of financial and accounting matters.
 The current Committee composition meets these requirements.

 The members of the ARC Committee during the year and up to the date of this statement were:

-- > Mr Roger Amos (Chair of the Committee) - > Ms Kathleen Conlon - > Ms Susan Panuccio (appointed 22 March 2016 to 14 July 2017) - > Mr Richard Freudenstein (appointed 14 July 2017).
+- > Mr Roger Amos (Chair of the Committee)

+- > Ms Kathleen Conlon

+- > Mr Richard Freudenstein.

-For details of the qualifications of the ARC Committee members refer to the Directors' Information on pages 28-29 of the 2017 Annual Report.
+For details of the qualifications of the ARC Committee members refer to the Directors' Information on pages 30 to 31 of the 2018 Annual Report.